wp-plugins/memberfindme/readme.txt

 = 2.0 =
 * Adds support for Member Sign in and redirect to page
 * Adds forms, shopping cart and donations feature

+= 2.1 =
+* Fixes escaped html in event and member widgets
+* Search engine support for directories by folder